department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options.md

 ### How does a VA direct home loan work?

 With a VA direct home loan, we serve as your mortgage lender.
 This means you'll work directly with us to apply for and manage your loan.
-The Native American Direct (NADL) Program is the only direct home loan that we offer, and it often offers better terms than a home loan from a private lender (a private bank or mortgage company).
+The Native American Direct (NADL) Program is the only direct home loan we offer, and it often has better terms than a home loan from a private lender (a private bank or mortgage company).
 [Find out if you qualify for a NADL](/housing-assistance/home-loans/loan-options/nadl/).

 ### How does a VA-backed home loan work?